borntofrappe/borntofrappe/src/blog/another-binary-button.md

 });
 ```

-And in terms of function, you're done.
-The browser updates the _accessibility tree_ and screen readers are already able to know the new value.
+And in terms of function, you need only to focus on developing the actual feature.
+For the toggle the browser updates the _accessibility tree_ and screen readers are already able to know the new value.
 You don't want to change the label, as the information in the element makes the change obvious.

-_"Toggle dark mode, toggle button, not pressed"_
+_"Toggle dark mode, toggle button, not pressed."_

-What you do want is to change the appearance so that the way the button looks answers the same, most pertinent question for sighted users as well — is this button pressed?
+What you do want is to change the appearance so that the way the button looks answers the same, slightly unnerving question for sighted users as well — is this button pressed?

-With CSS you are able to target the element, and even refine the search for the relevant nodes: buttons with the specific attribute and with the even more specific value.
+With CSS you are able to target the element and even refine the search for the relevant nodes: buttons with the specific attribute and with the even more specific value.

 <!-- prettier-ignore -->
 ```css